kns-venuex/checklist/checklists/coding-life-cycle-of-a-jira-issue.md

 featured: true
 ---

+- [ ] Read the user story carefully
+Be sure to understand the need from user's point of view.

 - [ ] Read the acceptance criteria carefully
 Be sure all cases are covered.
 Even you already discussed the issue with the team, some new cases may come up to your mind.
 Don't hesitate to discuss AC one more time with the team!